sozenka/sozenka/README.md

 <img src="https://github.com/sozenka/sozenka/blob/main/banner.jpg" alt="Sozenka Banner" width="100%" height="200">

-# SOZENKA !
+# YASSER HORI | SOZENKA !

 Hello there!
-I'm Sozenka, an artist and developer passionate about blending creativity with technology.
+I'm Yasser Hori, an artist and developer passionate about blending creativity with technology.
 Here, you'll find a showcase of my diverse projects, collaborations, and a glimpse into my creative world.

 ## About Me